 Unfortunately, we were very wrong.
-Within 24 hours the paint began to chip and crack.
+Within 24 hours, the paint began to chip and crack.
 A few days later, the cracks were worse.
 Tiny webs of cracks appeared on the base and pieces began to flake off.
-Ultimately, we spent over 12 hours scraping the chalk paint off of the table base so that we could repaint it with the appropriate primer and paint after sanding.
+Ultimately, we spent over 12 hours scraping the chalk paint off of the table base so that we could repaint it using the appropriate primer and paint.

 The other project that I used chalk paint for was a second-hand book shelf that I intend to put in the closet in the guest room.
 I purchased a different brand of chalk paint and didn’t have the same problems as the table, but was still dissatisfied with the end result (see #3 below).